Annual Comprehensive Financial Reports (ACFR)

-The purpose of the Comprehensive Annual Financial Report (CAFR) is to provide accurate and meaningful information concerning the City’s financial condition and performance.
+The purpose of the Annual Comprehensive Financial Report (ACFR) is to provide accurate and meaningful information concerning the City’s financial condition and performance.
 Independent auditors have verified that the City has fairly presented its financial position, in all material respects, in accordance with accounting principles generally accepted in the United States of America.

-The Certificate of Achievement for "Excellence in Financial Reporting" has been awarded to the City of Andrews by the Government Finance Officers Association of the United States and Canada (GFOA) for its 2019 comprehensive annual financial report (CAFR).
+The Certificate of Achievement for "Excellence in Financial Reporting" has been awarded to the City of Andrews by the Government Finance Officers Association of the United States and Canada (GFOA) for its 2021 annual comprehensive financial report (ACFR).
 The Certificate of Achievement is the highest form of recognition in the area of governmental accounting and financial reporting, and its attainment represents a significant accomplishment by a government and its management.
-This represents forty (40) consecutive years that the City of Andrews has received this award!
+This represents forty (42) consecutive years that the City of Andrews has received this award!

 Deciphering city financial reports can be a challenge.
-Click on the following link to see a guide the State Comptroller has developed to help readers understand the CAFR.
+Click on the following link to see a guide the State Comptroller has developed to help readers understand the ACFR.

-Guide to Understanding Comprehensive Annual Financial Reports (CAFRs)
+Guide to Understanding Annual Comprehensive Financial Reports (ACFRs)